Looking for the best foodie destinations in the US? Discover the best places to eat in the United States, top restaurants & typical American dishes.

 Julien Casanova – Cultures Traveled

-Who would think that an unassuming little neighborhood at the end of NYC’s #7 train, with a funny name like “Flushing” is actually one of the best foodie destinations on earth?
+Who would think that an unassuming little neighborhood at the end of NYC’s #7 train, with a funny name like “Flushing” is actually one of the best foodie destinations in the US?
 Well, it is!

 Flushing, in the NY borough of Queens, was originally settled by the Dutch, as was the rest of New York City.
 The town is named after an important Dutch harbor.